OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Android Users and Groups

 Android is a system based on the Linux Kernel.
 However it does not deal with users the same way other Unix-like systems do.
 It does not have a _/etc/password_ file describing a list of users in the system.
-Instead Android contains a fixed set of users and groups and they are used to isolate processes and grant permissions.
+Instead Android utilizes the multi-user support of the Linux kernel, to achieve application sandboxing, by running each application under a separate user (with some exceptions).
-The file [system/core/include/private/android_filesystem_config.h](http://androidxref.com/7.1.1_r6/xref/system/core/include/private/android_filesystem_config.h) shows the complete list of the predefined users and groups mapped to numbers.
+The file [system/core/include/private/android_filesystem_config.h](http://androidxref.com/7.1.1_r6/xref/system/core/include/private/android_filesystem_config.h) shows the complete list of the predefined users and groups used for system processes.
+UIDs for other applications are added as they are installed on the system.
+For more details you can check this [overview of Android application sandbox.](https://pierrchen.blogspot.mk/2016/09/an-walk-through-of-android-uidgid-based.html)
 File below depicts some of the users defined for Android Nougat:

 ```